juliusb97/basic-docs/README.md

 Tip:
 I've also integrated syntax hightlighting for code.
 In your Markdown files, write three backticks and then the name of your language.

+Another Tip:
+You can use Markdowns Link-Syntax to navigate through basic-docs.
+Just set the URL to `<page>§<headline title>`, where headline title would be "Generatingasite" for the headline above.
+(Remove spaces)

 This project uses [JSDOM](https://github.com/jsdom/jsdom), [highlight.js](https://github.com/highlightjs/highlight.js/) and [showdown.js](https://github.com/showdownjs/showdown), so many thanks to everyone involved there, this would have been way harder without you!